 • having a clause in the procurement process that requires suppliers to tackle modern slavery

-Over the next year, some of the next steps for us to take as highlighted by the scorecard, and detailed in our transparency statement are:
+Over the next year, some of the next steps for us to take are highlighted by the scorecard, and detailed in our Transparency Statement are:

 LGA modern slavery maturity matrix

-The Local Government Association created this modern slavery maturity matrix to provide a framework for councils to assess their current progress and plan future activity on modern slavery.
+The Local Government Association created this maturity matrix to provide a framework for us to assess their current progress and plan future activity on modern slavery.

-The first 2 sections focus on how we manage our modern slavery work by considering the themes of leadership, resources and capacity needed to effectively manage modern slavery work across a council.
-The subsequent sections focus on identifying, referring and supporting victims, disruption and prevention and mitigating the risk of modern slavery in council supply chains.
+The first two sections focus on how we manage our modern slavery work by considering the themes of leadership, resources and capacity needed to effectively manage modern slavery work across a council.
+The subsequent sections focus on identifying, referring, and supporting victims, disruption and prevention and mitigating the risk of modern slavery in our supply chains.

 • collaborative and proactive work with partner organisations at strategic and operational level